Christopher-Hayes/formula1-video-player-seeking/README.md

 3) Violent Monkey

-If you have the violent monkey, you don't have to install any additional extensions.
+If you have the violent monkey extension, you don't have to install any additional extensions.
 Just add the `violent_monkey_script.js` script.
+GreaseMonkey, TamperMonkey, etc should also work, but haven't tested.